 Convincing customer testimonials

 Customer testimonials can be a powerful sales tool if you have them.
 They add credibility to you and your product while also assisting your consumers in expressing what they like about it.
 Use testimonials lightly and keep them brief.
 Some of the best testimonials are the ones that are shorter in length.
-A testimonial is an acknowledgement from a customer that your product benefited them.
+A testimonial is an acknowledgment from a customer that your product benefited them.

 “the skin cleanser I acquired from XYZ company really helped with clearing my pimples.”